 One of the biggest reasons why people go to graduate school is to improve their career prospects.
 A great way to open the door to new professional opportunities is to meet individuals who share your passion for a particular line of work.
 Graduate programs are great places to come into contact with such people.

-Students in one of the most valuable means of locating employment opportunities.
+Be sure to exchange contact information with your classmates, and if they're on LinkedIn, definitely connect.
+This could set you up with a strong pool of resources once your job search begins.
+According to Fox Business, for MBAs, networking with alumni is one of the most valuable means of locating employment opportunities.
 You could be in luck if a former classmate is now working at a company to which you'd love to apply.

 "If there is a certain job or company you're targeting, start there and see what you can learn from an alum at the company," Scott Shrum, director of MBA admissions research at Veritas Prep, told the news source.
 "Even though most inquiries will not result in a job, you will learn a lot and build up your network in the process."